Jeff Nelson (pitcher)

 Jeffrey Allan Nelson (born November 17, 1966) is an American sports broadcaster and former baseball relief pitcher who played 15 years in Major League Baseball (MLB).
-He batted and threw right-handed.
-Nelson had two stints with the New York Yankees, the team with whom he won four World Series championships.
-Nelson retired from playing in 2007 after signing a minor league contract with the Yankees.
+He had two stints with the New York Yankees, with whom he won four World Series championships.

+Nelson had three stints with the Seattle Mariners (1992–1995, 2001–2003 and again in 2005).
+He was named an All-Star in 2001.
+He is Seattle's all-time record holder for most games pitched (383).

-In his MLB career, Nelson pitched in 798 games with a 48–45 win–loss record, and with runners in scoring position and two outs he held batters to a .191 batting average against.
+Nelson pitched in 798 MLB games with a 48–45 win–loss record, and with runners in scoring position and two outs, he held batters to a .191 batting average against.
 In 55 postseason games (fourth all time), he compiled a 2–3 record with 62 strikeouts and a 2.65 earned run average in 54 1/3 innings.
-Among hitters whom he dominated most were Troy Glaus, who in 14 at-bats was hitless with 11 strikeouts.

-Nelson had three stints with the Seattle Mariners (1992–1995, 2001–2003 and again in 2005).
-He is Seattle's all-time record holder for most games pitched (383), and has a 23–20 record with the Mariners.
-Nelson is currently a television color analyst for the Miami Marlins.
+Nelson is currently a color commentator for the Miami Marlins.

 Early life and career

 Nelson grew up in Maryland and played baseball and basketball at Catonsville High School.

 Drafted by the Los Angeles Dodgers in the 22nd round of the 1984 MLB draft, he signed on June 21, 1984.
 In 1986, he was selected by the Seattle Mariners in the minor league phase of the Rule 5 draft.